 helloReason('Typescript');

-When you run npm start you will get an error from typescript Cannot find name 'require', to solve this we need to install @types/node
+you will get an error from typescript Cannot find name 'require'

-Now you can run npm start and everything should work.
+and everything should work.
 The full commit of this step can be found here.

-You might wonder why I’m using require to import the modules.
-That’s because I didn’t get import {x} from module syntax working.
-Maybe I need typescript type definitions for this?
+to import the modules.
+That’s because I didn’t get import {x} from module

 A strange bug